 Yes, it is mandatory to wear a mask at all INSEAD locations.
 You may remove your mask when eating or drinking, but please put it back on straight after.

 You do not need to wear your mask when outdoors on the Europe Campus, except for in certain cases, such as at gatherings or in queues.
 Employees may remove their mask when alone in their office.

 - Is the law in all the countries where INSEAD campuses are located.

 - Prevents asymptomatic spread.

 - Is another way to show your INSEAD spirit!

-- If you or one of your family members tests positive start isolating immediately, there is no need to wait for an email from INSEAD.
+If you or one of your family members tests positive start isolating immediately, there is no need to wait for an email from ARS (Agence Régionale de Santé; the French health authorities).
 Please also collect the names of your close contacts during the seven days prior to your positive test, noting when you were last in contact with them.

-- If you are not fully vaccinated, it is highly recommended to carry out a RT-PCR test before coming on the Europe Campus.
-The test must be taken preferably less than 72 hours (but never more than 96 hours) prior to accessing campus.
+- If you are not fully vaccinated, it is highly recommended to carry out a RT-PCR or Antigen test before coming on the Europe campus.
+The test must be taken less than 72 hours prior to accessing campus.

 - Testing prior to coming to the Asia Campus is not required unless prescribed by a doctor or mandated by the government.